Find out more about Penrith and Eden's influential and noteworthy people!

-Jacob Thompson was born in Langton Street in Penrith, the eldest son of the Quaker factory owner Merrick Thompson whose father had built Factory Yard in Friargate.
-Merrick's successful and prosperous weaving business collapsed when Jacob was six years old, leaving the family financially ruined.
+Jacob Thompson was born in Langton Street, Penrith.
+He was the eldest son of the Quaker factory owner Merrick Thompson whose father had built Factory Yard in Friargate.
+Merrick's successful and prosperous weaving business collapsed when Jacob was six years old.
+This left the family financially ruined.
 A sickly child, he was cared for by his devoted nurse Hannah Hewitson.
 Hannah bought him his first box of colours and helped to secure him a place in the Free Grammar School in the town.

-Jacob's early enthusiasm for drawing met with no encouragement from his traditional Quaker parents who considered 'Art' a vanity.
+Jacob's early enthusiasm for drawing met with no encouragement from his traditional Quaker parents.
+They considered 'Art' a vanity.
 After leaving school he was sent to work for a local grocer, Joseph Drewry.
-He disliked the employment intensely and his parents finally relented, apprenticing him to a 'coach, house, sign and ornamental painter and gilder' though he left after two years and started out in business on his own, painting signboards and furniture.
+He disliked the employment intensely.
+His parents finally relented, apprenticing him to a 'coach, house, sign and ornamental painter and gilder'.
+Jacob left after two years and started out in business on his own, painting signboards and furniture.

 Animal, coach and sign painter

-He soon acquired a reputation as an artist, receiving commissions for portraits of horses, dogs and cattle and exhibiting at the Carlisle Academy of Art.
-Even at this stage in his career his true interest was in landscape painting, finding inspiration on his many fishing trips along the banks of the Rivers Lowther and Eamont.
-It was during one of his evening rambles along the Eamont that he first met William Wordsworth's friend Thomas Wilkinson of Yanwath, the writer and anti-slavery campaigner.
+He soon acquired a reputation as an artist.
+He received commissions for portraits of horses, dogs and cattle and exhibited at the Carlisle Academy of Art.
+His true interest was in landscape painting.
+He found inspiration on his many fishing trips along the banks of the Rivers Lowther and Eamont.
+It was during one of his evening rambles along the Eamont that he first met William Wordsworth's friend, Thomas Wilkinson, of Yanwath.
+He was a writer and anti-slavery campaigner.
 Wilkinson gave him his first job painting name boards for a couple of carts and helped spread the word of Jacob's skill.

 Patronage and training